The Letsfit is a good low-cost white noise machine that will suit the parents of small children more than adults who want one for themselves.

 - Has a gentle night light.

 - The compact size makes it convenient for travel.

 - The sound choice and volume control share the same two buttons.
 You have to keep it pressed to change the volume, which makes it harder to get the exact volume you want.

-- No simple power button: you have to press and hold the top grill for two seconds to turn it on.
+- Unusual power button: press and hold the top for two seconds.

 - Needs to be plugged in to work.

 Full Review and video transcript

 Note: this is a close transcript of my above video review.
 However, I’ve edited it in places to make it easier to read and scan for the information you’re most interested in.

 Hi, this is Ethan from No Sleepless Nights, and in this review I’m going to be talking about the Letsfit white noise machine.

 This is one which I think is really good for the parents of small children – mainly because it has three lullabies.
 There are actually only 14 sounds in total, so three out of 14 is very dedicated towards children I think.